-Recommendation 34 That the Ministry rename its internal injury and death reviews and clarify the scope of each. planning underway Recommendation 35 That the death or critical injury of a child who is in care always be subjected to a review, regardless of the circumstances. implementation underway subjected to a review, regardless of the circumstances. underway Recommendation 36 That the Ministry develop clear criteria to guide the decision as to whether to review the death or critical injury of children who are receiving or have received Ministry services. implementation underway
+Recommendation 34 That the Ministry rename its internal injury and death reviews and clarify the scope of each. planning underway Recommendation 35 That the death or critical injury of a child who is in care always be subjected to a review, regardless of the circumstances. implementation underway Recommendation 36 That the Ministry develop clear criteria to guide the decision as to whether to review the death or critical injury of children who are receiving or have received Ministry services. implementation underway

-That the Ministry review injuries and deaths not only of children who were receiving Ministry services at the time of the incident, but also of children who had received Ministry services during the 12 months preceding, and in exceptional circumstances, going back even further.
+That the Ministry review injuries and deaths not only of children who were receiving Ministry services at the time of the incident, but also of children who had received Ministry services during the 12 months preceding, and in exceptional circumstances, going back even further. limited or no progress